Gothic House (Bad Homburg): Origins

-It was built in the castle's grounds in 1823 by Landgräfin Elisabeth, daughter of George III the United Kingdom, for her husband Frederick VI, Landgrave of Hesse-Homburg, with the foundation stone laid on 17 April that year.
+The Gothic House was built in the castle's grounds in 1823 by Landgräfin Elisabeth, daughter of George III of the United Kingdom, for her husband Frederick VI, Landgrave of Hesse-Homburg.
+The foundation stone was laid on 17 April that year.
 She funded it using her dowry and sited it in an ideal location for Frederick to host festivities and excursions.
-It was also sited about 100 metres south of the grave of Frederick's horse Madjar – the Landgrave had esteemed Madjar so much that he had him formally buried in 1773 and wrote a poem for the bronze plaque marking the site, which translates:
+It was also sited about 100 metres south of the grave of Frederick's horse Madjar.
+The Landgrave had esteemed Madjar so much that he had him formally buried in 1773 and wrote a poem for the bronze plaque marking the site, which translates: